By: Kendall Jones on March 4th, 2022

 Communicate & Collaborate

 Good communication is key to staying on schedule and the successful completion of projects.
 Establish procedures and protocols for your subs to alert you when they are falling behind or experiencing delays.
-This will allow you to start adjusting your schedule before the issues snowballs into something unmanageable that will cause you to miss your scheduled deadline.
+This will allow you to start adjusting your schedule before the issues snowball into something unmanageable that will cause you to miss your scheduled deadline.

 Determine how often, and by what means, information regarding the progress of the project needs to be communicated.
 When problems arise, work with your subs to troubleshoot issues and resolve delays to keep your project on schedule.
 Good communication can improve teamwork, lead to better project collaboration and increase jobsite productivity.